Sherborne Prep School, Sherborne

 Science and DT are in a separate block.
 The emphasis in Science is on curiosity and discovery.
 I visited just before British Science Week, for which an Explorer Dome, a huge, inflatable, interactive dome was due to be installed in the sports hall.

-DT is certainly very busy looking; filled with projects, ideas for projects, the high and lo tech required to make each project – fabric printers, laser cutters, saws, sanders, smelting – with links to Art and IT, and used by pupils from Year 3 onwards.
-The annual DT challenge – last year, a sort of go-karts wacky races – in which the whole school is involved, looks great fun.
+DT is certainly very busy looking; filled with projects, ideas for projects, the high and lo tech required to make each project – fabric printers, laser cutters, saws, sanders, smelting – with links to Art and IT, and used by pupils throughout the school.

 The Nursery and Pre-Prep classrooms are set together, slightly apart from the Prep although they share some facilities.